Skip to content

 Service

-Our Catholic tradition teaches us that good works are integral to strong faith.
-That’s why Christian service is so important for student formation at Garces.
-Rather than simply earning hours, Garces integrates service within theological reflection.
-This deepens the experience of service by connecting the work of the hands with faith the heart.
+Our Catholic tradition teaches that good works are essential to a strong and living faith.
+For this reason, Christian service plays a central role in student formation at Garces.
+Rather than simply completing required hours, students are invited to engage in service that is intentionally paired with theological reflection.
+This approach deepens the experience, connecting the work of the hands with the faith of the heart.

 Retreats

-Retreats are an essential part of developing students to be reflective, thoughtful believers.
-Taking time from the routine of the day and from the busyness of life helps students to gain perspective and to evaluate priorities.
+Retreats are an essential part of forming students into reflective and thoughtful believers.
+By stepping away from the routines of daily life and the busyness that often fills their days, students are given the space to gain perspective and more intentionally evaluate their priorities.

 Scroll To Top